RitchieS/ctftool/README.md

 - [ ] Search teams by country
 - [ ] Scoreboard by country
 - [ ] Ability to announce CTFs on Discord
-- [ ] Various Discord related features, like creating channels, threads and allowing users to solve challenges using the bot
+- [ ] Various Discord related features, like creating channels, threads and allowing users to solve challenges
-- [ ] Complete interactive TUI
+- [ ] Complete interactive TUI using bubbletea

 ## Concepts